The MMA ELC in Scottsdale is now lovingly serving Jewish children, ages six weeks – kindergarten.

 We are a boutique preschool and we pride ourselves in small class sizes, with each child being treated as a very special member of our family.

 The MMA ELC curriculum is an integration of academics, life skills, social emotional development, and a strong, happy Jewish foundation.
-We feature a loving, nurturing environment that promotes holistic learning and a love of learning as the critical building blocks for lifelong academic excellence.
+We feature a loving, nurturing environment that promotes holistic education and a love of learning as the critical building blocks for lifelong academic excellence.

 What makes the MMA ELC different?

 At Menachem Mendel Academy’s Early Learning Center, our curriculum is designed to equip our students to thrive in today’s world, while simultaneously preparing them to be the Leaders of Tomorrow.
-Our curriculum includes traditional Jewish knowledge and wisdom, outstanding academics, daily life skills, and character development, all within a child-focused, loving and creative learning environment.
+Our curriculum includes traditional Jewish knowledge and wisdom, outstanding academics, social-emotional wellness, daily life skills, and character development, all within a child-focused, loving and creative learning environment.

 Our Jewish curriculum is taught and modeled throughout the entire day.
 Students learn about the Jewish holidays and calendar, Shabbat, and the unique Jewish culture.
 They will grow with a healthy love of Hashem, love of all Jews around the world, and love for the land of Israel.